-- 3.5 cups Fresh Water
+3.5 cups Fresh Water

-- 12 oz Evaporated Milk (one can), or Heavy Cream, or Homemade Greek Yogurt
+    - 12 oz Evaporated Milk (Heavy Cream, Sour Cream or Homemade Greek Yogurt)

-- 1 cup Oaxaca Cheese, shredded (or Monterey Jack, Gruyère, Smoked Gouda, or combination of melting cheese)
+    - 1 cup Oaxaca Cheese (Monterey Jack, Gruyère, Smoked Gouda, or combination of melting cheese)

     - Lock on lid and close Pressure Valve.
 Cook at High Pressure for 2 minutes.
 When Beep is heard, wait 5 minutes and then release the rest of the pressure.